Some applications of the Eikonal model with Coulomb and curvature corrections in $pp$ and $\bar{p}p$ scattering: Introduction

 \section{Introduction}

 In a recent paper \cite{DH2020}, we presented an analysis of the Coulomb and form-factor effects in $pp$ scattering based on an eikonal model for the spin-averaged $pp$ scattering amplitude.
+We note that the study of the Coulomb-nuclear interference and its use to extract $\rho$ has a long history \cite[and many others]{BetheCoulomb,WestYennie,Cahn,Islam,KL-Coulomb,Buttimore,KopeliovichTarasov} and that the general nucleon-nucleon scattering theory is reviewed in \cite{Blockrev, BlockCahn} and the status leading up to the LHC is reviewed in \cite{PanSri}.

-Our eikonal approach was based on a realistic model which fitted the $pp$ and $\bar{p}p$ data from 4.5 GeV to cosmic ray energies, and was consistent with the phase constraints imposed by analyticity \cite{eikonal2015}.
+Our eikonal approach \cite{eikonal2015} was based on a realistic model which fitted the $pp$ and $\bar{p}p$ data from 4.5 GeV to cosmic ray energies, and was consistent with the phase constraints imposed by analyticity \cite{Blockrev}.
 The model allowed us to calculate the Coulomb and form-factor effects in the scattering without significant approximation at any value of $q^2$ for which it held, extending beyond the first diffraction minimum in the differential cross section.

-In that approach, the spin-averaged $pp$ scattering amplitude was given by \be f(s,q^2) = -\frac{2\eta}{q^2}F^2(q^2) + e^{i\Phi_{tot}(s,q^2)}f_N(s,q^2). \ee The advantage of this form of the amplitude was that the Coulomb term was real, making it clear that the Coulomb-nuclear interference depended only on the real part of the second term, that was, on the real part of $f_N(s,q^2)$ with a (small) admixture of the imaginary part dependent on the phase $\Phi_{tot}(s,q^2)$.
+In that approach, the spin-averaged $pp$ scattering amplitude was given at small $q^2$ by \be f(s,q^2) = -\frac{2\eta}{q^2}F^2(q^2) + e^{i\Phi_{tot}(s,q^2)}f_N(s,q^2). \ee The advantage of this form of the amplitude was that the Coulomb term was real, making it clear that the Coulomb-nuclear interference depended only on the real part of the second term, that was, on the real part of $f_N(s,q^2)$ with a (small) admixture of the imaginary part dependent on the phase $\Phi_{tot}(s,q^2)$.
 The latter was essentially model- independent for any eikonal model consistent with the the measured $pp$ and $\bar{p}p$ total cross sections, the forward slope parameters $B=-d\log\left(d\sigma/dq^2\right)/dq^2$, and the diffractive structure at larger $q^2$.
-We found that $\Phi_{tot}(s,q^2)$ was small and easily parametrized in the $q^2$ region inside the first diffraction zero.
+We found that $\Phi_{tot}(s,q^2)$ was small and easily parametrized in the small-$q^2$ region and allowed the simple extraction of $\rho$ from the data.